-The mechanisms of the exploitation of the African responsible for her derisory ontology are largely invisible to her even though they are neither intangible nor obscure.
+The mechanisms of the exploitation of the African responsible for her derisory ontology are mostly invisible to her even though they are neither intangible nor obscure.
 This invisibility is more a case of choice, means and convenience than a lack of vigilance and cluelessness.
-The invisibility is the result of the individual and collective self-inflicted “blindness” of those who normally “see everything”, but only when it swells their self-interests.
-Put another way, the African is largely blind to his neocolonial exploitation by the non-African and her autocolonial exploitation by her rapacious leaders and elites [who have the “eyes”].
+The darkness is the result of the individual and collective self-inflicted “blindness” of those who usually “see everything”, but only when it swells their self-interests.
+Put another way; the African is mostly blind to his neocolonial exploitation by the non-African and her autocolonial exploitation by her rapacious leaders and elites [who have the “eyes”].
 Once the privileged African inherits or acquires or uninterruptedly enjoys some basic or luxurious comforts, the plight of other Africans become his ‘chosen oblivion’.
-The ontology of the African does not concern him ever, the ontology of hedonism (money, power and privilege) does and “chopping life” becomes the first and ultimate good to be aspired to.
+The ontology of the African does not concern him ever; the ontology of hedonism (money, power and privilege) does and “chopping life” becomes the first and ultimate good to aspire.
 The challenges crippling and immiserating the Continent are replaced with challenges of initiating and maintaining the “cult of Self”.
-Having caviar and champagne in a steamy African latrine is the ontology of rich African, he rectifies this problem by embracing wholesale xenophilia, overseas life his chosen second ultimate good to aspire to.
+Having caviar and champagne in a steamy African latrine is the ontology of rich African, he rectifies this problem by embracing wholesale xenophilia, overseas life his chosen other ultimate good to aspire.

 I was once asked by one of my non-African students, “Why is Africa so easily exploitable?”
 The question took me unawares.
 My answer was three-fold.
 Firstly, the African is helpless against both local and foreign interests.
 More appropriately, they are caged in learned helplessness that is self-reinforcing.
 Those who protest oil spills, poisoned water, gas flares, defaced lands, land grabs, displacements from ancestral are killed or are lucky to stay alive.
 Ken Saro-Wiwa became an international cause celebre, detained and murdered by Gen Sani Abacha.
-His temerity was protesting ecocide and environmental degradation in Ogoniland, Niger Delta, Nigeria caused by Shell Oil.
+His boldness was protesting ecocide, and environmental degradation in Ogoniland, Niger Delta, Nigeria caused by Shell Oil.
 Saro-Wiwa has very few carrying his torch off of fear.
 Secondly, the exploitation is legal.
 Laws and decrees are passed by the government for the exploitation to take place.
-Laws to curb toxic pollutants, gas flaring, oil spillages, land degradation as well as laws to ensure oil spill cleanups, land refills and other forms of remediation are not enforced.
-Thirdly, most people who have the responsibility of speaking against get silenced with generous rents and payoffs. there were no further questions
+Legislation to curb toxic pollutants, gas flaring, oil spillages, land degradation as well as laws to ensure oil spill cleanups, land refills and other forms of remediation are not enforceable.
+Thirdly, most people who have the responsibility of speaking against get silenced with lucrative rents and payoffs.
+There were no further questions.

 No one talks about the “natural resources drain” that blights Africa.
-Resources are finite and many mines and oil wells have already been abandoned because they are no longer profitable.
-The depleted resources have not benefited Africa but those resources are never coming back, there are gone.
+Resources are finite, and many mines and oil wells have already been abandoned because they are no longer profitable.
+The depleted resources have not benefited Africa, but those resources are never coming back, they are gone.
 Nnimmo Bassey’s position, “leave the resources in the ground” has a pearl of towering wisdom to it.
-If a resource can only bring tragedy to people who own the land its exploitation should be resisted.
+If a resource can only bring tragedy to people who own the land, its exploitation should be defiantly resisted.
 I even hear and read the nonstarter argument of the “mineral curse”.
 Deliberate nefarious transactions between African leaders and heads multinational corporations on behalf of a powerless Africans peoples are not curses; they are bad business activities that benefit a few and immiserate the Continent.

-It is painfully true if an African leader says no to multinational corporations, he will be overthrown and his corpse fed to dogs or dissolved in an acid barrel, and possibly his country plunged into civil war or starved with sanctions.
+It is painfully true if an African leader says no to multinational corporations, he will be overthrown and his corpse fed to dogs or dissolved in an acid barrel.
+Possibly his country plunged into civil war or starved with sanctions.
 The African should not be blind to the unfair terms of trade his national leaders have to agree to when “trading” mineral and other resources with the non-African.
-This is no excuse for any African leader or elite.
-From the sophisticated top government dignitary to the village local champion, these Big Men also can and do exploit their own often within the provisions of the “Dark Triad” and without the prompting of the non-African.
-The regrettable word, ‘cannibal’, cannot be kept away from the ontology of the African but it is not of the culinary kind [which is yet to be proven emiricaly], it is spiritual, social, economic and political.
+It is no excuse for any African leader or elite.
+From the sophisticated top government dignitary to the local village champion, these Big Men also can and do exploit their own often within the provisions of the “Dark Triad” and without the prompting of the non-African.
+The regrettable word, ‘cannibal’, cannot be kept away from the ontology of the African.
+Still, it is not of the culinary kind [which is yet to be proven emiricaly], it is spiritual, social, economic and political.

 Many of the demands of metropolitan non-Africa are systematically met by the exploitation of Africa mostly for oil and ores but also cash/food crops and land.
-Grabbing land from the poor African until the only have to air to live on just to make the rich richer is business nut inhumane.
+Grabbing land from the impoverished Africans until they only have to air to live on to make the rich richer is business but inhumane.
 It is rational for a non-African to be blind to the dehumanising exploitation of Africa, he or she has “a standard of living to maintain”.
 The same is inappropriate for the African.
 Nevertheless, the consequences of this exploitation for Africa and the African are the stuff of Dante’s Inferno.
 Take a look at any African region or area that is oil-rich, stone-rich or ore-rich.
-All you will see are widespread toxic pollution, poverty-stricken residents, poorly compensated or uncompensated displacements of entire peoples, conflict and wars, comprador millionaires and repressive armed forces dictated to by multinational corporations and condoned or even encouraged by successive governments.
+All you will see is widespread toxic pollution, poverty-stricken residents, poorly compensated or uncompensated displacements of entire peoples, conflict and wars, comprador millionaires and repressive armed forces dictated to by multinational corporations and condoned or even encouraged by successive governments.
 That too is part of the ontology of the African.